The Artistic Temperament

-The Artistic Temperament is a British silent motion picture of 1919 produced by David Falcke and directed by Fred Goodwins.
+The Artistic Temperament is a 1919 British silent film directed by Fred Goodwins and produced by David Falcke.
 It stars Lewis Willoughby, Margot Kelly, and Frank Adair, with Daisy Burrell and Patrick Turnbull.

 Premise

 After the death of her sister, the heroine (Helen) is pursued by a rich and well-connected man-about-town.
 However, Helen finds happiness through playing the violin and in the arms of an impoverished artist, whom she marries.